-Even if he didn't come across as the most eloquent patriot then with "The Taliban Song," "American Ride" and others, it's unfair to dismiss Keith as a bad guy or skip over any album in his discography.
+Even if the Oklahoma native didn't come across as the most eloquent patriot at the time with "The Taliban Song," "American Ride" and others he still decided to get drunk and be somebody, so to speak, and it's unfair to dismiss Keith as a bad guy or skip over any album in his discography.
 Respectively, those songs are on the same albums as the underappreciated "Baddest Boots" and "Gypsy Driftin'."
-Even beyond his more political material such as Courtesy of the Red, White and Blue (The Angry American) or "Made in America", if you don't care for the macho bravado of "How Do You Like Me Now?!," skip ahead to the more traditional "New Orleans."
+Even beyond his more political material such as Courtesy of the Red, White and Blue (The Angry American) or "Made in America", if you don't care for the macho bravado of "How Do You Like Me Now?!," just hold on and skip to the more traditional "New Orleans."

-From his early '90s output, known mostly for debut single "Should've Been a Cowboy," to present day, Toby Keith has consistently cranked out quality singles.
+From his early '90s output and music videos riding around in big ol' trucks, Keith was known mostly for debut single "Should've Been a Cowboy" and cheeky lyrics as a songwriter that drunk Americans totally love to sing along to at dive bars.
+Toby Keith has consistently cranked out quality singles.
 In between, he's done it all-- dueting with Sting, hanging out with Wayman Tisdale and cutting the fun holiday album Christmas to Christmas (featuring the amazing song titles "Hot Rod Sleigh," Bethlehem in Birmingham" and "Jesus Gets Jealous of Santa Claus").

 10. "American Soldier"